 North American Gravel Fondo Hall of Fame

-These events have established themselves as Premier Gravel rides and races in North America, recognized around the world.
+These events have established themselves as Premier Gravel events in North America, recognized around the world.
+They are a testament to the history of Authentic American Gravel Rides and Races.

 Luckily, North America has over a 1.4 million miles of gravel and dirt roads that host some of the most unique challenges in the form of the Gravel Grinder, some these events are very challenging.